Sarah A. Seo

 U.S. Legal History

-Sarah A. Seo is a legal historian of criminal law and procedure in the 20th-century United States.
+Sarah A. Seo ’07 is a legal historian of criminal law and procedure in the 20th-century United States.
 Her recent book, Policing the Open Road: How Cars Transformed American Freedom, examines the history of the automobile to explain the evolution of the Fourth Amendment and to explore the problem of police discretion in a society committed to the rule of law.
-The book was named one of the 10 best history books of 2019 by Smithsonian Magazine and received several prizes, including the Berkshire Conference of Women Historians Book Prize and an honorable mention for the Law & Society Association’s J. Willard Hurst Book Prize.
+The book was named one of 2019’s ten best history books by Smithsonian Magazine and received several prizes, including the Order of the Coif Book Award, the Littleton-Griswold Prize from the American Historical Association, and the Ralph Waldo Emerson Award from Phi Beta Kappa Society.
 In addition to publishing in academic journals, Seo has written for The Atlantic, Boston Review, Lapham’s Quarterly, Le Monde Diplomatique, The New York Review of Books, and The Washington Post.

-After earning her J.D. at Columbia Law School in 2007, Seo clerked for Judge Denny Chin, then of the U.S. District Court for the Southern District of New York, and Judge Reena Raggi of the U.S. Court of Appeals for the 2nd Circuit.
-Seo taught at Iowa Law School before joining the Columbia Law School faculty in 2020.
+Seo clerked for Judge Denny Chin, then of the U.S. District Court for the Southern District of New York, and Judge Reena Raggi of the U.S. Court of Appeals for the 2nd Circuit.
+Seo taught at the University of Iowa College of Law before joining the Columbia Law School faculty in 2020.

 How the rise of the car, the symbol of American personal freedom, inadvertently led to ever more intrusive policing—with disastrous consequences for racial equality in our criminal justice system.